min2ha/ukwa-site/content/target/57721/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# The Queen's Royal Lancers and Nottinghamshire Yeomanry Museum 'Call to Arms' Project

 Call To Arms, our new exhibition room marking the First World War Centenary, features a life-size trench you can walk through.
 Experience and learn about life in the trenches.